 Save your life - <password>

-password was a password which I actually used several years ago (and yes, I also reused password in the past, so I'm getting my lesson here 🙂 ).
-However, I used the password for disposable accounts, so no major worries.
+<password> was a password which I actually used several years ago (and yes, I also reused password on the past, so I’m getting my lesson here :) ).
+That particular password was only used for disposable accounts, so no major worries.
 I decided to give the e-mail a read just to understand what it was about (I will omit some parts for privacy):

 I know your password is: <password> I infected you with a malware (...), I have been observing your actions.
 The malware gave me full access and control over your system, meaning, I can see everything on your screen, turn on your camera or microphone (...)
 I have also access to all your contacts, I collected everything private from you, pictures, videos, everything!

 I would be concerned if it was a critical password.
 But there’s more:

 And I MADE A VIDEO SHOWING BOTH YOU (through your webcam) AND THE VIDEO YOU WERE WATCHING (on the screen) WHILE STATISFYING YOURSELF!
 I can send this video to all your contacts (email, social network) and publish all your private stuff everywhere!
 You can prevent me from doing this!
 To stop me, transfer exactly: <1234>$ with the current bitcoin (BTC) price to my bitcoin address. (...)
 My bitcoin adress is: 1HB3KtKoguFuZ4BdmCv9Fc4tYTwDQgmqmW